At 25 years old, J.K. Rowling sat on a train looking out a window when an idea popped into her head:

 I began by writing down thoughts and feelings.

 What started out as poetry eventually evolved into essays, observations, and explorations of personal experience.
-The process of writing (thinking on paper, or screen) taught me to act upon inspiration.
+The process of writing taught me to act upon inspiration.

 Writing down ideas made them solid.
 It taught me to follow through with my thoughts, developing a habit of consistency; molding effort into ease.